AkumaVenom/Desktop-Pal-App-Win64/README.md

 Save Data Info:

-ChatHistory.sav is all the history of chat you have had with Lita, Delete it to start over with her.
+ChatHistory.sav is all the history of chat you have had with the A.I, Delete it to start over with her.

 ===========================================================